triton-inference-server/client/README.md

 #### SSL/TLS

 The client library allows communication across a secured channel using HTTPS protocol.
 Just setting these SSL options do not ensure the secure communication.
 Triton server should be running behind `https://` proxy such as nginx.
 The client can then establish a secure channel to the proxy.
-The [`qa/L0_https`](https://github.com/triton-inference-server/server/blob/main/qa/L0_https/test.sh) in the server repository demonstrates how this can be acheived.
+The [`qa/L0_https`](https://github.com/triton-inference-server/server/blob/main/qa/L0_https/test.sh) in the server repository demonstrates how this can be achieved.

 For C++ client, see `HttpSslOptions` struct that encapsulates these options in [http_client.h](src/c%2B%2B/library/http_client.h).